-If you are on budget, then you can opt in for free photo directories.
-Some of these free photo directories require credits, while others do not.
+If you are on budget, then you can opt in for free photos.
+Some of these free photo directories require that you give credits to the photographer or site, while others do not.
 Pixabay and kaboompics is my best pick when it comes to free photo directories with no attribution needed.

-Not to worry about the “Free” tag, the pictures on these free photo directories are of great quality and there are definitely varieties of pictures that fit into different blogging niches.
+Not to worry about the “Free” tag, the pictures on these websites are of great quality and you have choices that fit into different blogging niches.

 - Pixabay- Is a huge database of public domain images which you can download, edit and use without giving credits.
 100% free to use for personal and commercial purposes.

-- Pexels– Similar to pixabay, pexels is a searchable database of CC0 images.
+- Pexels– Similar to pixabay, pexels is a searchable database of CCO images.

-- Unsplash– A directory of high quality photos released every 10 days.
-Released under the CC0 license.
+- Unsplash– A directory of high quality photos with new additions in every 10 days. this platfrom uses CCO license.

-- kaboompics – This is just another free findings… The pictures are top notch and amazing… They are chic and professional as well.
+- kaboompics – The pictures are top notch and amazing.
+They are chic and professional as well.

 How To Personalize Photos Gotten From Free Photo Directories

-Sorry to burst your bubble, pictures gotten from free photo directories are widely used by different people.
-I know, this can be a turn off, but you can manage this by editing and designing these pictures so they can be personalized to give it a unique feel.
+Sorry to burst your bubble, pictures you download from the likes of Pixabay are widely used by different people.
+You may not think this as a big deal, but it’s advisable you edit and redesign these pictures so they can be personalized to give them a unique feel.

-Before we go further, may I remind you that you do not need to have a laptop or Photoshop in order to design, edit or get an outstanding and personalised picture.
-Your smartphone can do a great job in editing pictures taken, bought or gotten for free; as there are lots of top notch applications to help you design amazing pictures.
+Before we go further, may I remind you that you do not need to have a laptop or Photoshop in order to design, edit or get an outstanding and unique picture.
+Your smartphone can do a great job in editing pictures taken, bought or downloaded for free; as there are lots of top-notch applications to help you design amazing pictures.

-Airbrush: This application is awesome, and super exciting to use.
-As a newbie, Airbrush has tutorials waiting to guide your step in each editing process.
+This application is awesome, and super exciting to use.
+As a newbie, Airbrush has tutorials waiting to guide you in each editing process.
 Airbrush specializes in giving the end user quick fixes and edits made for the face and skin.
 It has blemish remover, teeth whitening, eyes brightener, reshaping tools, and plenty of other filters.
-Get AirBrush On PlayStore

 When people say pictures are deceiving, I believe anyone would understand that a perfect picture has undergone series of edits.
-So you would not be the first, so get editing.
+So, get editing!

-Grab any or all the android/ios applications listed above and get that perfect blog picture.
-There are more applications like the above that can help you create a great picture for your blog, but the above listed can help you in getting great blog post images.
+Grab any or all the android/ios applications listed above and get that perfect blog photo.
+There are more applications like the above that can help you create a great picture for your blog, but the above listed do just fine.

 Is Your Blog post Image SEO Friendly?

-I must confess, my blog post images haven’t been doing well as they have not been optimized for Search Engine in the best.
+I must confess, my blog post images haven’t been doing well, because they have not been optimized for Search Engine in the best way.
 Like I will always say, “It’s not too late to learn”.
-So, if you are that blogger who simply download, edit and upload, this is for you.
-I’ve learnt something new, it’s time for you to.
+So, if you simply download, edit and upload, this is for you.
+I’ve learnt something new, it’s time for you too.

 How To Make Your Blog Post Images SEO Friendly.